 telephone our Booking Secretary: Mrs Sheila Swinbank 01729 850458

-Coffee Mornings are held on most Saturday mornings from 10am to 11.30am, usually helping to raise funds for local charitable causes.
-Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning during 2019.
-There are not many slots left.
+Coffee Mornings are held on most Saturday mornings from 10am to 11.30am, helping to raise funds for local charitable causes.
+Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning during 2019/20.
+The only vacancy in 2019 is Saturday 28th December!
+Book early for 2020.
 The next planned coffee mornings are being run as follows:

 Latest 200 Club results